sarelWeinberger/video_img_forensics/image-forensics/image-forensics-master/README.md

 6. **Median Noise Analysis** - Applies a median filter to the image and examines the residual noise patterns
 7. **Grids Analysis** - Examines the alignment of JPEG compression blocks across the image
 8. **Grids Inversed Analysis** - Provides an alternative visualization of JPEG grid inconsistencies
+9. **Manipulated Score Analysis** - Uses deep learning to detect image manipulations and generate a heatmap with confidence scores

 ### React Frontend